Ma mère l'Oye: Piano versions

 Sleeping Beauty and Little Tom Thumb are based on the tales of Charles Perrault, while Little Ugly Girl, Empress of the Pagodas is inspired by a tale (The Green Serpent) by Perrault's "rival" Madame d'Aulnoy.
 Beauty and the Beast is based upon the version by Jeanne-Marie Le Prince de Beaumont.
 The origin of The Fairy Garden is not entirely known, although the ballet version interprets this as Sleeping Beauty being awakened in the garden by her prince.

-On several of the scores, Ravel included quotes to indicate clearly what he is trying to invoke.
-For example, for the second piece, he writes:
+On several of the scores, Ravel included quotes to indicate the characters and plot points he is trying to invoke.
+For example, for the second piece, he wrote:

 Il croyait trouver aisément son chemin par le moyen de son pain qu'il avait semé partout où il avait passé; mais il fut bien surpris lorsqu'il ne put retrouver une seule miette: les oiseaux étaient venus qui avaient tout mangé.

 He believed he'd easily find his way because of the bread that he'd strewn all along his path; but he was very surprised to find not a single crumb: the birds had come and eaten everything.